What Is VO2 Max? The Complete Guide to the Longevity Metric That Matters Most

 - Cardiac output — how much blood your heart pumps per minute (heart rate × stroke volume)

-- Oxygen delivery — hemoglobin capacity and pulmonary efficiency
+- Oxygen delivery — hemoglobin concentration and pulmonary efficiency

-- Oxygen extraction — how efficiently muscles extract oxygen from blood (mitochondrial density and capillary density)
+- Oxygen extraction — how efficiently muscles pull oxygen from blood (mitochondrial density and capillary density)

 VO2 Max by Age and Sex: What's Normal?